 Vitamin B12 measurement is used to check hypovitaminosis, monitor supplement therapy, and investigate patients with macrocytic or megaloblastic anemia.

 Vitamin B12 (cyanocobalamin) is a water-soluble vitamin derived from foods of animal origin and is essential for the synthesis of deoxyribonucleic acid (DNA) in the body.
-It can be absorbed from the gastrointestinal tract only when the endogenous factor, a glycoprotein secreted by the stomach wall cells, is present.
-Although the body has a 12-month stock of vitamin B12 in the liver, kidneys and heart, in conditions of rapid growth or in conditions that cause an increase in cell metabolism, the body's needs for vitamin B12 increase.
+It can be absorbed from the gastrointestinal tract only when the endogenous factor, a glycoprotein secreted by the stomach parietal cells, is present.
+Although the body has a 12-month stock of vitamin B12 in the liver, kidneys, and heart, in conditions of rapid growth or in conditions that cause an increase in cell metabolism, the body's needs for vitamin B12 increase.

-Symptoms of vitamin B12 deficiency include anemia, red and sore tongue (glossitis) and neurological abnormalities.
+Symptoms of vitamin B12 deficiency include anemia, red and sore tongue (glossitis), and neurological abnormalities.